ASYNC-Security/async-security.github.io/sincon-2025.md

 ### Network Segmentation

 In order to prevent participants from simply spraying coercion cross the domain, and getting a hit on `SCRIPTORIUM.jess.kingdom`, we have placed `SCRIPTORIUM` on a separate network segment that is only accessible via `TABULARIUM`.
 This means that participants will minimally need to compromise `TABULARIUM` to access `SCRIPTORIUM`, which effectively places it as the entrypoint to the second-half of the CTF.

+### Conclusion

+ESC8 is one of the most common misconfigurations that I see in the wild, and it is often overlooked by many security professionals.
+And, it is one of the few misconfigurations that can be exploited to obtain a domain compromise from a basic domain user account.

+If the Certificate Authority is a non-Domain Controller (as is often the case), you would most likely be able to relay authentication from DCs and compromise the entire domain before lunch.

+On a more optimistic note, we're extremely happy to have been able to include this misconfiguration in the CTF, and we hope that participants were able to practice and learn about this attack path!